mhwachter/rm_econometrics/Questions.md

 - Replicate random forest results?
 - Find the real data?
 - Code from CompStat?
 - Data generating process for simulation study?
+How many different should we consider?